stevehemingway/stevehemingway.github.io/content/Trading/24_august.md

 At some point, maybe a long time from now, when the last discretionary fund has shuttered, passive funds will become net sellers.
 Once this happens, we will see this whole thing go into reverse.
 [There is a similar service in the UK](https://shorttracker.co.uk/).

+## Close

+There is a meme on Twitter that if it's a Monday then the Nasdaq will be green.
+It seems to have worked for a bit, but I never took it seriously.
+Well, it happened again tonight, just before the close.
+It doesn't seem possible that a single agency could manipulate such a liquid index, but I cannot see any other explanation.

+One thing a few people on Twitter noted was that VXN (the Nasdaq equivalent of the VIX) was up 4.75% vs the VIX being down 3.58%.
+Obviously, these are derived from expectations of future volatility, implied by option prices.
+It may be nothing.
+Certainly, the bears seem to be scraping the bottom of the barrel now, but it's hard to see that there are any shorts left to squeeze.

+Bonds are very slightly down (yields up), as you'd expect from a risk on day.
+DX was flat.